cavo789/blog/blog/2024/12/30/python-qa/index.md

 >
 > Inspects Python source files and provides information about type and location of classes, methods etc

-I'm using it like this: `prospector . --profile prospector.yaml --pylint-config-file .pylintrc`
+I'm using it like this: `prospector . --profile .config/prospector.yaml --pylint-config-file .config/.pylintrc`

 <details>

-<summary>Example of a `prospector.yaml` file</summary>
+<summary>Example of a `.config/prospector.yaml` file</summary>

 ```yaml
 strictness: high